misakey/frontend/plugin/README.md

      - `make build-plugin` --> directly generate the zips in `build_plugin`
      - `make zip-plugin-source-code` --> generate a zip of the source_code for reviewers in `build_plugin/source_code.zip`

-### Main parts:

-#### Background script (/src/background-script/index.js)

-The main purpose of this script is to block unwanted requests before they are launched in the client browser.
-It is based on the `@cliqz/adblocker` library

-#### Content script (/src/content-script/index.js)

-The main purpose of this script is to hide cookies banners and other annoying content on the current page of the browser.
-It is also based on the `@cliqz/adblocker library`.

-#### Popup

-This folder stands for what is displayed in the extension popup in the browser.
-This is the react app of `app-frontend`, also used in Misakey webapp (pages roses).
-So, in the plugin folder, we only have the `env.js` file, as the rest of the source code is in the root folder of the project.

-#### Manifest

-The file `manifest.json` indicates to the browser where to find each resources to execute.
-It also handle permissions of the web extension and other configuration keys.
-It has to be at the root of the final folder (dist).

 ### Architecture